Peperomia ferreyrae is commonly known as the happy bean or pincushion peperomia from the large plant genus – Peperomia.

-Native to South America dwelling in rain forests, the Peperomia ferreyrae is a perennial epiphyte semi-succulent plant species that differs very much in its appearance to many other peperomia species.
+Native to South America dwelling in rain forests, the happy bean, is a perennial epiphyte semi-succulent plant species that differ very much in its appearance from many other peperomia species.
 Their appearance would not seem to relate to other peperomias that display rounded leaves, but they’re closely related.

 A small bushy type Peperomia ferreyrae can actually look like a different plant when viewing one that’s become lanky stemmed, although you’ll notice the leaves are the same, which may be the only way of noticing at first that they’re the same plant.